 - The definition of a vegetable is a person that is no longer able to mentally function.

 An example of a vegetable is someone with a brain injury that cannot live without life support.

-Origin: Middle English from Midieval Latin vegetabilis, vegetative, capable of growth from LL, animating, enlivening < L vegetare: see vegetate
+Origin: Middle English from Midieval Latin vegetabilis, vegetative, capable of growth from LL, animating, enlivening from Classical Latin vegetare: see vegetate

 Origin: < ML vegetabilia (pl.), growing things, vegetables